-- The lower part of the status bar on the left of the Home Page provides information about the antenna. - The Support Page shows the UT Class: Class 1 (9211) or 2 (9202M) with the internal antenna, or Class 10 or 11 when operating with an external tracking antenna. - The General Setup Page (below) allows control of the satellite selection mode in the Connection field: - The default is Automatic or you can select a specific satellite so the UT will only use that satellite. - The Web UI automatically changes the available streaming QoS options to match the antenna class: - Class 10: 32kbps, 64kbps, 128 kbps and 256 kbps (256 kbps only works when satellite elevation is greater than 45 degrees). - Class 11: 32kbps, 64kbps and 128 kbps. - If the Antenna Unit field still shows "Internal", power off the unit, check the RF connections, and power back up.
+- The lower part of the status bar on the left of the Home Page provides information about the antenna. - The Support Page shows the UT Class: Class 1 (9211) or 2 (9202M) with the internal antenna, or Class 10 or 11 when operating with an external tracking antenna. - The General Setup Page (below) allows control of the satellite selection mode in the Connection field: - The default is Automatic or you can select a specific satellite so the UT will only use that satellite. - The unit its set to bypass pointing by default. - The Web UI automatically changes the available streaming QoS options to match the antenna class: - Class 10: 32kbps, 64kbps, 128 kbps and 256 kbps (256 kbps only works when satellite elevation is greater than 45 degrees). - o Class 11: 32kbps, 64kbps and 128 kbps. - If the Antenna Unit field still shows "Internal", power off the unit, check the RF connections, and power back up.